Maria Beatrice Alonzi: Stage and broadcast career

 After performing on various web and television programs such as Sex & Soccer, in 2015 she began creating one-woman live comedy shows on the Periscope app.
 She has served as the executive producer of Teatro Stabile di Roma, where she has co-created stage pieces that combine elements of escape rooms and a stage play in 2018.
 She has also performed in improvisational shows such as Teatro ef*ga, as well as a solo stand-up show entitled Stand Up Baby in 2019.
 Alonzi has developed live video interview programs with musicians and public figures, airing out of locations such as the Hard Rock Café in Rome.

 Activism

-In 2017 Alonzi worked with the city police of Rome, Italy on an campaign against romantic partner violence, creating a video map of police stations and their distance from each of the city's subway stations.
+In 2017 Alonzi worked with the city police of Rome, Italy, on a campaign against romantic partner violence, creating a video map of police stations and their distance from each of the city's subway stations.
 She also developed digital dance pieces surrounding the hashtag #JustLeave, intended to support and highlight the plight of women in abusive relationships.
 In addition, she has integrated her advocacy for ending mental health stigma into her artistic work and writing.
 She has also provided TEDx talks in Cortina.